lijun99/isce2-install/README.md

        which gfortran # show /usr/local/bin/gfortran
        gfortran --version # GNU Fortran (Homebrew GCC 10.2.0_2) 10.2.0

+Or you may simply download the binary from [HPC MacOSX](http://hpc.sourceforge.net/): they have pre-compiled versions `gfortran-x.x-bin.tar.gz` for all MacOSX systems, including Apple Silicon.

 4. Compile and install isce2

        cd $HOME/tools/src/isce2